-(c) Contaminated packaging materials such as drums, bags, bottles; and
+(c) Contaminated packaging materials such as drums, bags, bottles;

+(d) Contaminated soil; and

-(d) Buried pesticides.
+(e) Buried pesticides.

 Dieldrin

 Description

 Figure 4: Structure of dieldrin

 Dieldrin (CAS no. 60-57-1) is a technical product containing 85 per cent 1,2,3,4,10,10-hexachloro-6,7-epoxy-1,4,4a,5,6,7,8,8a-octahydro-endo-1,4-exo-5,8,-dimethanonaphthalene (HEOD).
 Dieldrin is closely related to its precursor aldrin.
 The structure of diedrin is shown in Figure 4 above.
 Its pure major ingredient, HEOD, is a white crystalline solid with a melting point of 176°C–177°C. Technical dieldrin is a light tan, flaky solid with a melting point of 150°C. It is almost completely insoluble in water and slightly soluble in alcohol.
 Pure HEOD is stable in alkalis and dilute acids, but reacts with strong acids (ATSDR, 2002; IPCS INCHEM, no date; WHO-FAO, 1975).